|Author||Dataiku (Alex Bourret)|

 How to set up

-Go to the plugin’s setting page (DSS > Plugins > Splunk > Settings > Splunk logins) and add a preset.
+Go to the plugin’s setting page (Dataiku > Plugins > Splunk > Settings > Splunk logins) and add a preset.
 Complete the access details with the Splunk instance’s URL, an account user name and password.

 How to use